doogan551/playingwithVue/skippedFiles.md

 controllers/modeltypes.js
 controllers/newHistory.js
 controllers/pointEditor.js
-*controllers/points.js
 controllers/pointSelector.js
 controllers/reporting.js
+controllers/thumbnailGenerator.js

-*controllers/settings.js - where is this being used? needs to be model or helper controllers/thumbnailGenerator.js *controllers/userManager.js - make a model
+controllers/settings.js - where is this being used? needs to be model *controllers/userManager.js - make a model - not implemented

 /pointlookup/toggleGroup - figure out how this route is used